Near Optimal Bounds for Replacement Paths and Related Problems in the CONGEST Model: Conclusion and Further Research

 \section{Conclusion and Further Research}

 We have presented several upper and lower bounds on the round complexity of RPaths, 2-SiSP, MWC and ANSC in the CONGEST model.
-Many of our bounds are close to optimal, but we have some avenues for further research: \begin{itemize}

-\item Reduce the gap between lower and upper bounds for shortest cycle in an unweighted undirected graph. \item Reduce the gap between lower and upper bounds for RPaths in an unweighted directed graph. \item Is the dependence on $h_{st}$ for RPaths essential or can it be removed? \item Reduce the gap between approximation upper and lower bounds for MWC, ANSC, RPaths. \end{itemize}
+Many of our bounds are close to optimal, but we have some avenues for further research: \begin{itemize} \item Can we narrow or close the gap between the $\tilde{O}(n^{2/3}+\sqrt{nh_{st}}+D)$ upper bound and $\tilde{\Omega}(\sqrt{n}+D)$ lower bound for directed unweighted RPaths and approximate weighted directed RPaths? \item Can the dependence on $h_{st}$ for RPaths be reduced? \item Round complexity of computing exact girth remains an open problem. \item There are gaps between upper and lower bounds for MWC approximation in directed or weighted graphs; we make progress in a recent paper~\cite{mwcarxiv, mwc2024}, but can the gaps be reduced further? \end{itemize}